Ridin' Pretty

 Ridin' Pretty is a 1925 American silent Western film directed by Arthur Rosson and starring William Desmond, Ann Forrest, and Stanhope Wheatcroft.

 Plot

-As described in a review in a film magazine, Arizona cowboy Sky Parker (Desmond) goes to San Francisco to claim an inheritance left him by his uncle.
+As described in a review in a film magazine, Arizona cowboy Sky Parker goes to San Francisco to claim an inheritance left him by his uncle.
 He takes five cowboys with him.
 The "boys" have a hectic time, among the adventures include a ride through the city on borrowed truck horses from a brewery, a stunt for which they are arrested.
 A cousin of Sky persuades Maize, a young woman, to assist him in getting the inheritance away from Sky, but she relents and runs away.
 Sky rides a motorcycle to catch and board her train, winds her consent to marriage, and throws out his cousin.

 Censorship

 Before the film could be exhibited in Kansas, the Kansas Board of Review required the elimination of a girl dancing in reel 2, "where wriggling is so noticeable," and removal of scene in reel 5 where women have fallen asleep on man's shoulders.